jimmybengtsson/Github-Dashboard/system-design-report.md

 **Alternative 2 - Connect to an Raspberry Pi on my network using the the Internal Philips Hue API:**

 Creating a small server who’s running on a Raspberry Pi and acts as a ”middleman” to use the local Philips Hue API at my home.
-But one big issue by doing so is that it will only be available for me or for anyone using a Raspberry Pi with the same server controlling the local API.
+But one big issue by doing so is that it will only be available for me or for anyone using a Raspberry Pi with the same server controlling the local Philips Hue API.

 ### 5.5 Authentication / Authorization